Faculty Research Page

 Cell biology of infection.
 The primary L. monocytogenes determinant responsible for lysis of host cell vacuoles is the pore-forming cytolysin, listeriolysin O (LLO).
-We will continue to focus on the control of LLO synthesis and secretion, and its mechanism of action.
-The ultimate goal is to relate structural and biochemical information to its precise mechanism of action in both tissue culture and in mice.
-We are also characterizing a number of fail-safe mechanisms that prevent LLO toxicity in the host cytosol and thereby compartmentalize its activity to acidic vacuoles.
-Interestingly, mutants that fail to properly compartmentalize LLO activity are cytotoxic to infected host cells and attenuated for virulence in mice.
+LLO is expressed in a phagosome and triggers autophagy, but the bacteria are able to escape from autophagy.
+Upon entry into the cytosol, LLO is still expression, but has a number of fail-safe mechanisms that prevent its toxicity in the host cytosol and thereby compartmentalize its activity to acidic vacuoles.
+For example, during infection LLO is ubiquitylated and has two fates; one it is degraded by the proteasome while a second pool is sequestered into aggregates that are subject to autophagy.
+Mutants that fail to properly compartmentalize LLO activity are cytotoxic to infected host cells and attenuated for virulence in mice.

 Innate immunity to infection.
 Murine listeriosis is an outstanding model to study basic aspects of innate and acquired cell-mediated immunity.
 Using bacterial mutants blocked at various stages in the infection process, we are elucidating pathways of host cell gene expression in response to microbial infection.
 Our studies clearly document the presence of a vacuolar and cytosolic pathway of innate immune recognition.
 Most recently, we identified that bacteria secrete a small signaling molecule, c-di-AMP, through bacterial multidrug efflux pumps that activates a host cytosolic protein called STING leading to the transcription of type I interferon and co-regulated genes.
 We are currently investigating the role of this pathway during infection and immunity.

 Bacterial determinants that control pathogenesis.
 We continue to use genetic screens and genomic approaches to identify and characterize bacterial determinants required for pathogenesis.
 Among the bacterial factors we are currently studying include enzymes that synthesize, degrade, and export c-di-AMP during bacterial growth both in culture and in cells.
+Also, we are using genetics and biochemistry to deduce the role played by c-di-AMP for bacterial growth.
 Most recently, we've identified a set of bacterial factors that respond to redox stress and are specifically necessary for growth in macrophages.
 Bacterial and host derived glutathione are required to activate bacterial virulence gene expression.

 Acquired immunity to infection and vaccine development.
 Mice that survive a challenge with sublethal doses of virulent L. monocytogenes acquire antigen-specific cell-mediated immunity that renders the mice resistant to subsequent challenge.
 Importantly, killed bacteria or bacterial mutants unable to access the host cell cytosol fail to induce immunity, while mutants that enter the cytosol, but fail to spread from cell to cell retain their capacity to induce immunity.
 We are interested on both the bacterial and host factors that contribute to immunity.
 Surprisingly, in the context of L. monocytogenes immunity, the STING pathway has a negative impact on development of adaptive immunity.
 These studies have implications for the rational design of vaccines.
 Indeed, L. monocytogenes is being developed in the private sector as a vector-based vaccine for both cancer immunotherapy and infectious diseases applications.